Mia234louise/Mia-Baumgarten-Tech-basics-II/README.md

 This repository includes Mia Baumgarten`s Tech Basics II Exam project code.

 This repository should contain the following:
-- My report as a pdf file
+- My report as a doxc file
 - My python code app.py
 - My supporting image
 - This README file